MatteoPapa/Cannavaro/README.md

 ---

 ## 🚀 Getting Started
+Before running Cannavaro, make sure to properly configure the config.yaml file located in the backend/ directory.
+This file contains essential settings for the tool to interact with remote VMs and apply patches correctly.
 You can run **Cannavaro** using Docker Compose.
 Even easier, just use the provided startup scripts:

 - On **Windows**: run `start.bat`